yamcs/yamcs-maven-plugin/docs/examples/plugin.rst

 To package your Yamcs plugin, simply do ``mvn package``.
 The resulting jar artifact can be dropped in the ``lib/`` or ``lib/ext/`` folder of any compatible Yamcs server.

+For optimal integration we recommend adding an execution of the :doc:`../goals/detect` mojo as shown below.
+It will allow Yamcs to find metadata on your plugin and will give your plugin the opportunity to hook into the lifecycle of Yamcs.

 .. code-block:: xml

     <project>